RESTyard/RESTyard/README.md

 Of course there might be some edge cases or flaws.
 Comments, suggestions, remarks and criticism are very welcome.

-For a first feel there is a demo project called [CarShack](https://github.com/bluehands/WebApiHypermediaExtensions/tree/master/Source/DemoServer/CarShack/src/CarShack) which shows a great portion of the Extensions in use.
+For a first feel there is a demo project called [CarShack](https://github.com/bluehands/WebApiHypermediaExtensions/tree/master/Source/CarShack) which shows a great portion of the Extensions in use.
 It also shows how the routes were intended to be designed, although this is not enforced.

 The Extensions on nuget.org: [https://www.nuget.org/packages/WebApiHypermediaExtensionsCore](https://www.nuget.org/packages/WebApiHypermediaExtensionsCore)

 ## Key concepts
-The Extensions allow you to build a restful web server without building a Siren C# class by hand and assigning URIs to Links and embedded Entities.
+The Extensions allow you to build a restful web server which responds with Siren documents without building a Siren class and assigning URIs to Links and embedded Entities.
 For this the Extensions provide two main components: the `HypermediaObject` class and new RouteAttributes extending the Web Api RouteAttributes.

 HypermediaObjects returned from Controllers will be formatted as Siren.
 All contained referenced HypermediaObjects (e.g. Links and embedded Entities), Actions, and Parameter types (of Actions) are automatically resolved and properly inserted into the Siren document, by looking up attributed routes.